argoproj-labs/old-argo-dataflow/examples/README.md

 For that we need `GroupByKey`.

-It also shows an example of a pipelines where nodes run to completion.
+It also shows an example of a pipelines terminates based on a single step's status.

 ```